scality/cloudserver/docs/INTEGRATIONS.rst

 On Ubuntu 14.04 and CentOS 7
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Try to find out where your Scality S3 Server is actually running using the **docker ps** command.
+Try to find out where your Scality Zenko CloudServer is actually running using the **docker ps** command.
 It can be on any node of the swarm cluster, manager or worker.
 When you find it, you can kill it, with **docker stop
 <container id>** and you'll see it respawn on a different node of the
 swarm cluster.
-Now you see, if one of your servers falls, or if docker stops unexpectedly, your end user will still be able to access your local S3 Server.
+Now you see, if one of your servers falls, or if docker stops unexpectedly, your end user will still be able to access your local Zenko CloudServer.

 Troubleshooting
 ---------------